scikit-hep/pyhepmc/README.rst

 **pyhepmc is thoroughly unit tested**

-We aim for 100% coverage, not quite there yet.
+We have 100% coverage for the Python API.

 Documentation
 -------------